 |Staffing Agencies||Many More|

-Companies that sell their goods or services business-to-business and invoice on a net basis, utilize accounts-receivable financing because it provides them with the cash their business needs.
+Companies that sell their goods or services business-to-business and invoice on a net basis utilize accounts receivable financing because it provides them with the cash their business needs.

 Massachusetts companies in a variety of stages benefit from accounts-receivable financing.
 TCI Business Capital’s flexible Massachusetts invoice factoring programs make us your top choice.
-If one of the follow explains your company, factoring could be the solution for your business.
+If one of the following explains your company, factoring could be the solution for your business.

 Located in the northeastern section of the United States, the Commonwealth of Massachusetts is home to more than 6.7 million people making it the 15th largest state based on population.
 Boston is its capital and largest city with more than 600,000 residents.
-Other large cities include Worcester, Springfield, Lowell and Cambridge.
+Other large cities include Worcester, Springfield, Lowell, and Cambridge.

-Massachusetts has a diverse terrain including hills, mountains, forests, coastline and flatland.
-The state’s coastline on the Atlantic Ocean contains a mixture of bays, inlets, sandy beaches and islands.
-The eastern part of the Bay State is mostly flat with low hills, small lakes and rivers.
-Some major rivers in the state include Charles, Connecticut and Merrimack.
-A few of the mountains and hills in the state are Mount Greylock, Saddle Ball Mountain, Crum Hill and Mount Fitch.
+Massachusetts has a diverse terrain including hills, mountains, forests, coastline, and flatland.
+The state’s coastline on the Atlantic Ocean contains a mixture of bays, inlets, sandy beaches, and islands.
+The eastern part of the Bay State is mostly flat with low hills, small lakes, and rivers.
+Some major rivers in the state include Charles, Connecticut, and Merrimack.
+A few of the mountains and hills in the state are Mount Greylock, Saddle Ball Mountain, Crum Hill, and Mount Fitch.
 About 63 percent of the state is covered in forests, most of which are privately owned.

 Because of the vast array of terrain types, there is plenty of wildlife throughout the state.
-White-tailed deer, bobcats, river otters, minks, black bears, gray fox, beavers, mallards, pheasant and mockingbirds are common throughout the state.
+White-tailed deer, bobcats, river otters, minks, black bears, gray fox, beavers, mallards, pheasant, and mockingbirds are common throughout the state.
 Massachusetts also has several reptiles.
-Some of the most common ones are the snapping turtles, northern water snake and the venomous timber rattlesnake.
+Some of the most common ones are the snapping turtles, northern water snake, and the venomous timber rattlesnake.

 Massachusetts has a long history since the Pilgrims aboard the Mayflower landed at Plymouth in 1620.
-The area had been long populated by the Massachusetts and other Algonquian tribes (who were virtually wiped out as the result of European-carried plague).
+The area had been long populated by Massachusetts and other Algonquian tribes (who were virtually wiped out as the result of European-carried plague).

 1692-1693: The Salem witch trials occurred between these years.
 The trails accused people of witchcraft.
 Today, 552 original documents from the trails are preserved and stored by the Peabody Essex Museum.

 1706-1790: Benjamin Franklin lived in Massachusetts and was best known as a diplomat and statesman during the American Revolution.
-In addition, he was one of the Founding Fathers of the United States, as well as an inventor, an author, a philosopher and a publisher.
+In addition, he was one of the Founding Fathers of the United States, as well as an inventor, an author, a philosopher, and a publisher.
 Today, more than 30 communities have renamed themselves in honor of him.
 The Massachusetts town of Franklin was the first to do so in 1778.

 1722-1803: Samuel Adams was born in Boston and was a revolutionist that organized the Boston Tea Party.
 He was often referred to as the “Father of the American Revolution.”